 Dialogues with Pavese

-A themed column curated by Iuri Moscardi that explores Pavese’s world through the eyes of contemporary critique.
+A monthly themed column curated by Iuri Moscardi that explores Pavese’s world through the eyes of contemporary criticism.